jdyeakel/jdyeakel.github.io/teaching/ecology/section3.md

 <div>
 <p style="float: left;padding-right:10px"><img src="/images/ecology/fractalbranching.jpg" width="400"></p>
 <b>Fractal Branching</b> Life has found a way to <i>cheat</i> the limitations of 3-Dimensions, which is mind-blowing.
-On the right you can see a depiction of branching alveoli, which function to distribute gases between the air we inhale/exhale to/from blood vessels within the lungs.
+On the left you can see a depiction of branching alveoli, which function to distribute gases between the air we inhale/exhale to/from blood vessels within the lungs.
 Our body is filled with these distribution channels - from alveoli to blood capillaries - that are organized in fractal branching patterns.
 The argument we made for the 2/3 scaling is based on the dissipation of heat from a 3-D volume to a 2-D surface. <b><i>The reasoning behind a 3/4 scaling is that the primary limitation is the DISTRIBUTION of materials (nutrients, gasses, waste) throughout our bodies, all of which is facilitated by distribution channels that exhibit fractal branching geometries.</i></b> Strangely, these fractal shapes have a dimensionality closer to 4-Dimensions rather than 3-Dimensions 🤯.
 The mechanisms themselves are complex, and involve advanced mathematical and physical reasoning.
 If you dig that kind of thing, check out <a href="https://science.sciencemag.org/content/sci/276/5309/122.full.pdf">this paper</a>.
 The following video does a nice job discussing this near-4-Dimensional geometry, so check it out before or after section. <b>(Note: the paper is optional but you are expected to watch the video!)</b>
   <BR> <BR> <BR> <BR>
 </div>